 Have you contained the advancement of the kingdom of heaven to a place (a church building), a time (one hour a week on Sunday morning), or a style (of worship or rules)?
 Jesus' message of heart transformation cannot be contained.
-Wherever there is a humble heart surrendered to Christ, there the kingdom of heaven breaks through (Matthew 23:1-12).
+Wherever there is a humble heart surrendered to Christ, there the kingdom of heaven breaks through (Matt.
+23:1-12).
 The proof test is love.
-Jesus said it (Matthew 7:12; 22:36-40).
-Paul said it (Romans 13:9-10; Galatians 5:14).
+Jesus said it (Matt.
+7:12; 22:36-40).
+Paul said it (Rom.
+13:9-10; Gal.
+5:14).
 James said it (James 2:8).
-It was God's original design (Deuteronomy 6:5; Leviticus 19:18).
+It was God's original idea (Deut.
+6:5; Lev.
+19:18).

 Love can break through in a hospital, in a bar, in the bed of a prostitute, in a concert hall, in a business deal, or in a dance club.
 It can break through in your work, your play, and your family.
 Wherever there is a humble heart surrendered to Christ, there the kingdom of heaven breaks through.
 Christ's message of heart transformation cannot be contained.
-Are you willing to be uncontained?
+Uncontained,